cardboard-iguana/cardboard-iguana.com/notes/create-a-gpg-key-with-ssh-support.md

 rm subkeys.gpg
 ```

-Once this is done, `$KEYID.asc` can be stored “offline” on a secure (encrypted!) drive, etc. Note that this key will need to be re-imported to generate new subkeys, add UIDs, extend expiration dates, or create updated revocation certificates.
+Once this is done, `$KEYID.asc` can be stored "offline" on a secure (encrypted!) drive, etc. Note that this key will need to be re-imported to generate new subkeys, add UIDs, extend expiration dates, or create updated revocation certificates.

 ## Export the Authentication Subkey to SSH

 * Run `gpg --list-secret-keys --with-keygrip`.
 * Copy keygrips of the authentication subkeys (`[A]`) you want to use in SSH to `~/.gnupg/sshcontrol`.
 * Generate the SSH public key using `gpg --export-ssh-key $KEYID > ~/.ssh/id_${KEYID}.pub`.
-This key can then be referenced using the `IdentityFile` directive in `~/.ssh/config` or inserted into a host’s `~/.ssh/authorized_keys` file.
+This key can then be referenced using the `IdentityFile` directive in `~/.ssh/config` or inserted into a host's `~/.ssh/authorized_keys` file.

 ## References